Article

 Embrace AI with the help of Upwork

-AI is making waves in countless industries—and the finance sector is no different.
-New AI technologies allow professionals and organizations to make the most of their data through analysis and automate many tasks that humans can struggle with.
-These tools act as an aid to their human counterparts—allowing people to make more informed decisions and make the most of the data offered by AI.
+AI is upending workflows in countless industries, and the finance sector is no different.
+New AI technologies allow professionals and organizations to make the most of their data through analysis, and to automate many tasks that people may struggle with.
+These tools act as an aid to their human counterparts, allowing people to make better informed decisions.

-If you’re a business owner or manager who wants to start taking advantage of AI systems in your organization, you can find AI experts by browsing Upwork’s Talent selection.
+If you’re a business owner or manager who wants to start gaining the advantages of AI systems in your organization, you can find AI experts who use Upwork, the world’s human and AI-powered work marketplace, to connect with clients.

 If you’re an AI professional looking for your next client, find your next project by browsing AI jobs on Upwork.